 Finally, we again ask Your blessing on all veterans past and present and we pray for our troops and their families.
 Amen.

-the Col. Timothy Bigelow Chapter of the DAR.
-Kay Kingsbury is front and center.
+Some members of the Col. William Henshaw Chapter of the SAR and the Col. Timothy Bigelow Chapter of the DAR.
+Kay Kingsbury is front and center. |

 1 comment: